LiuBo8203YY/paper_writing_guide/README.md

 # Software

-* Only LaTeX or Microsoft Word are the only acceptable choices for word processors.
+* LaTeX or Microsoft Word are the only acceptable choices for word processors.
 In general, LaTeX (via ShareLatex) is preferred unless the target journal explicitly indicates Word is preferred.
 When in doubt, discuss with your advisor.
 * All references must be managed via Mendeley.
 A new shared collection/subfolder should be created for each paper.
 All co-authors should have access to this shared collection/folder.
 This shared collection/folder should contain all literature (with PDFs) relevant to the paper.

 # Templates and General Instructions

 * Use journal-provided templates if available.
-* If none are provided by the journal, two default templates (one for LaTeX and one for Word) preferred by Shyue Ping have been provided.
+* If none are provided by the journal, two default templates (one for LaTeX and one for Word) have been provided in this repository.
 These are based on achemso, and a very simple Word style.
 Do not use default templates provided by Word.
 * All section headers should be properly styled.
 In LaTeX, this involves the use of the \section, \subsection, etc. commands.
 In Word, this means formatting the section headers with the Heading 1, Heading 2, etc. styles.
 * All figure/table captions and references must be cross-referenced.
 In Latex, this means you use the \ref{} command for figures and \cite{} or \citenum{} for references.
 In Word, this means you use the Insert Cross Reference command in referencing your figures in the text and Mendeley -> Insert citation for references.
 Learn to use these properly so that you do not spend unnecessary time renumbering figures and references during writing.